rb-rl/MADDPG/Report.md

 ## Implementation

-The reinforcement learning multi-agent used in this project is based on a multi-agent deep deterministic policy gradient.
+The reinforcement learning multi-agent used in this project is based on a multi-agent deep deterministic policy gradient [1].

 ### Actor Updates